mpifr-vlbi/eht2023_difx_templating/README.md

 These scans were recorded at ALMA/SMA but have no baselines.
 This cause issues in the CASA pipeline.
 The problematic scans are thus commented out in the DiFX correlation setup.

-The SMT 345G receiver is not sideband reparating; LSB folds onto USB.
+The SMT 345G receiver is not sideband reparating; LSB folds onto USB (b2+b3, b1+b4).
 According to Slack #smt_backend on 12 April 2023, b1 b2 Mark6 recorders had no IF signal.
-A. Lowitz confirmed that the 345G "USB" IF was routed to b3 b4 Mark6 recorders.
+A. Lowitz confirmed that the 345G "USB" IF was routed to the b3 b4 Mark6 recorders.
 The setup was identical to EHT 2021 and the standard EHT tuning was used.
 The b3 modules ought to contain a folded b2 & b3, and b4 modules a folded b1 & b4.
-Yet so far there are no SMT 345G fringes in b1 nor b4.
+Yet so far there are no SMT 345G fringes in b1 nor b4 in either net sideband interpretation.

 # Correlation Environment